nissl-lab/npoi/README.md

 Advantage of NPOI
 =================
 a.
-It's totally free to use
+It's totally free to startups, freelancers, and hobbyists (whose annual revenue is less than $10,000 USD)

 b.
 Cover most features of Excel (cell style, data format, formula and so on)